Why being vegan sucks!

 I decided to go for a purely plant-based diet because my stomach / intestines did not tolerate this heavy and unhealthy food due to a lot of stress and strain.
 In addition, the idea of the environment is close to my heart and to be honest: I am worried about our future and future children.
 I am afraid that we have already dug ourselves too deep into it and there is no way back anymore.
 And I do not want another animal to suffer because of me, get killed or otherwise treated cruelly.
 We are all part of this system and we have the power to say no to it.
 It takes a lot of discipline and responsibility.
 And it’s not easy, because it feels like an impossible fight.

 Why does it really suck to be vegan?
-Every day, people dealt with the fact that everywhere animals are killed meaningless.
+Every day I have to deal with the fact that everywhere animals are killed for no reason.
 Also, because of the fact that humans are “animal lovers”, have a dog, cat, or other pets, but then decide to eat meat and pay to have animals killed for them, it’s hard for me.
 Many people are not fully aware of it, suppress it or just do not want to hear it.
-Following the German motto: “Was ich nicht weiß, was mich nicht heiß.”
+Following the German motto: “Was ich nicht weiß, macht mich nicht heiß.”
 As an individual, I can make sure that no animals die in my name.
 I can ensure that my ecological footprint is reduced by consuming non-animal products.
 Each of us as a consumer has the power to make a difference.
 A new, healthier and more sustainable way to go.
 Sooner or later everyone will have to deal with this fact, as we can not treat this planet like that much longer.
 So my question is: Do you want to be part of the change or do you remain ignorant until it’s too late?
-Why do you really eat meat and why do you think there is a difference in dogs, cows or pigs?
+Why do you really eat meat and why do you think there is a difference in dogs, cows or any other animal?